LOG-TAG/openmobster/branches/2.4-SNAPSHOT/trunk/cloud/binary-release/src/main/assembly/AppCreator/README.txt

 This will generate a Maven-based skeleton for the Mobile App.
 Each generated project has the following maven modules:

-* app-android - Contains the device side application code for the Android OS - version 2.0 and higher
+* app-android - Contains the device side application code for the Android OS - version 3.0 and higher

-* app-rimos - Contains the device side application code for the Blackberry OS - version 4.3.0 and higher

 * cloud - Contains the "OpenMobster Cloud Server" based artifacts which will be deployed on the server side